'Charged' Explains How Prosecutors And Plea Bargains Drive Mass Incarceration

 On why so many cases end in plea bargains

 Plea bargains keep the system moving much more quickly.
-They are far less time consuming in terms of hours in court than a trial.
+They are far less time-consuming in terms of hours in court than a trial.
 And so you've really seen them take over the system.
 Justice Anthony Kennedy several years ago said for the Supreme Court that plea bargains were not an adjunct to the system, they really had become the entire system.
 When you think about the criminal justice system the founders of our country designed, that's just a sea change.
 Trial by jury — it's in the Constitution, written into the Sixth Amendment, [but there's] nothing about plea bargains.

 On how prosecutors' focus on winning convictions is linked to mass incarceration